Vaddum/vkbasalt-manager/README.md

 </div>

-A comprehensive installation and configuration tool for VkBasalt on Steam Deck, providing an intuitive interface to enhance your gaming visuals with post-processing effects.
+A comprehensive installation and configuration tool for VkBasalt on Steam Deck, providing an intuitive interface to enhance your gaming visuals with post-processing effects including 4 ReShade sahders.

 ## ✨ Features